bryanwilie/bryanwilie.github.io/_pages/about.md

 I am a PhD Candidate at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) in the [Department of Electronic and Computer Engineering](https://ece.hkust.edu.hk/) and I am co-advised by [Pascale Fung](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=pascale-fung-pascale) and [Junxian He](https://jxhe.github.io/).
 Before that, I received the bachelor degree in Electrical Engineering from Bandung Institute of Technology in 2014.

+I am generally open for machine learning research internship jobs for fall and spring terms.

 ## Research

 I am generally interested in natural language processing and machine learning, specifically in: